codefreezefi/codefreeze.fi/2019.md

 ## {{page.tagline}}

 Codefreeze is an unconference with very little structure.
 Actually, it’s not a conference at all.
 CodeFreeze is a *time* and *place* for software craftspeople to meet.
-We would like to have likeminded people to gather in one place and have long conversations about craftsmanship over a beer.
+We would like to have likeminded people to gather in one place and have long conversations about our craft over a drink.
 And to practice our coding skills.

 While the core conference days are from Monday to Wednesday, participants typically spend a full week in Kiilopää to enjoy the amazing winter nature and amazing activities.